 I’m a fan of the Ledger Nano S. It supports more cryptocurrencies than any other hardware wallets and is one of the cheapest options out there.

 Where Can I Store Stellar Lumens (XLM)?

-If you’ve bought Stellar Lumens (XLM) from Crypto.com or Wirex, you can keep it stored there.
+But you can withdraw it to a cryptocurrency wallet on your computer or mobile phone.
 I’m a fan of Atomic Wallet, which is a multi-currency wallet that supports Stellar Lumens (XLM) and is available for desktop and mobile devices.

 Other Crypto Guides